-HB23-1190 has been assigned to the House Transportation, Housing & Local Government Committee, and its hearing is scheduled for Tuesday, February 28th.
+HB23-1190 passed the House and has been assigned to the Senate Local Government & Housing Committee, but its hearing has not been scheduled.

-Sponsors: Reps.
-Boesenecker & Sirota, Sen. Winter
+Sponsors: Rep. Boesenecker & Rep. Sirota, and Sen. Winter

 SB23-006, Creation of the Rural Opportunity Office

 The Rural Opportunity Office in the Office of Economic Development and International Trade (OEDIT) was created in 2019 to support Colorado's rural partners and communities by connecting them to relevant programs within OEDIT, in that way facilitating cross-division collaboration with OEDIT.
 The office also supports Colorado's rural partners and communities by connecting them to other state, federal, nonprofit, and private partner agencies and organizations.